PWNFinance/gm_events_cities/events/Accelerating Ethereum with Arbitrum/README.md

 # The address to link to a Google map.
 Please test the address on Google Maps.
 # Example: Skalitzer Strasse 85-86, 10997 Berlin, Germany
-address: Andreasstrasse 15 CH-8050 Zurich, Switzerland
+address: Andreasstrasse 15/Universität Zürich, 8050 Zürich, Switzerland

 # The category of the event.
 Valid options:
 # - conference